qualisys/QTM-Connect-For-Maya/readme.md

 Maya2022 uses Python3.7, earlier versions use Python2.7.
 The main branch of the plugin has been updated to Python3.7.
 For earlier vesions of Maya you must use the Python2.7 branch.
 ### Note on Maya python install
-To use the "Get Marker in current frame" tool you need to install "numpy" and "pandas" in your Maya python.
+To use the "Get Marker in current frame" tool you need to have "numpy", "pandas" and "requests" installed in your Maya python.
+These are now installed as part of the "Install.bat" installation process, however, if they aren't installed, this is the process:
 1. In a command shell go to the "bin" folder of your Maya installation
 2. Execute './mayapy -m pip install numpy'
 3. Execute './mayapy -m pip install pandas'
+3. Execute './mayapy -m pip install requests'
 ## Streaming skeleton data
 To stream skeleton data you must first define a skeleton in QTM.
 Do this by clicking the `Calibrate skeleton` button in QTM.